We Tested More Than 40 Vacuums to Find the Best for Air Quality, Mobility Issues, and Pet Hair

 There are several different types of vacuums, but they can be divided into four main categories:

-- Upright Upright vacuums are standard vacuums that have a bag or canister attached to the main body of the vacuum.
+- Upright vacuums are standard vacuums that have a bag or canister attached to the main body of the vacuum.
 These vacuums include bagged or bagless options and may be corded or cordless.

-- Canister Canister vacuums feature a large canister with a long hose attached to it.
+- Canister vacuums feature a large canister with a long hose attached to it.
 These vacuums can be easier to use in corners or tight spaces than upright vacuums.

-- Handheld Handheld vacuums are best for handling small messes like dry food spills or for vacuuming out vehicles.
+- Handheld vacuums are best for handling small messes like dry food spills or for vacuuming out vehicles.

-- Robot Robot vacuums automatically vacuum the floors for you.
+- Robot vacuums automatically vacuum the floors for you.
 They tend to be less effective than other vacuums, but they may be useful for general maintenance of your floors.
 Some robot vacuums include large canisters that they can self-empty into, so you don’t need to empty the vacuum as often.
 Some may also have built-in mopping capabilities.

 Filter Type